bjornpagen/bjornpagen.com/desktop-linux-is-insecure/en_US.md

 is "Sandboxed".

 This doesn't mean you're totally safe though.
-No sandbox is perfect, and all it takes is a bug in the seperation mechanism for infected code to *escape* into the rest of the system.
+No sandbox is perfect, and all it takes is a bug in the separation mechanism for infected code to *escape* into the rest of the system.
 If the attacker has figured out how to exploit the HTML Renderer, they can try to use the IPC mechanism to exploit the GUI.
 This is called an exploit **chain**.